camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/10-multi-tenancy.html.md

 ##### Deployment

-When developing process applications, i.e. process definitions and supplementary code, some processes may be deployed to every tenant's engine while others are tenant-specific.
+When developing process applications, i.e., process definitions and supplementary code, some processes may be deployed to every tenant's engine while others are tenant-specific.
 The processes.xml deployment descriptor that is part of every process application offers this kind of flexibility by the concept of *process archives*.
 One application can contain any number of process archive deployments, each of which can be deployed to a different process engine with different resources.
 See the section on the [processes.xml deployment descriptor](ref:#process-applications-the-processesxml-deployment-descriptor) for details.

 The following is an example that deploys different process definitions for two tenants.
 It uses the configuration property `resourceRootPath` that specifies a path in the deployment that contains process definitions to deploy.
 Accordingly, all the processes under `processes/tenant1` on the application's classpath are deployed to engine `tenant1`, while all the processes under `processes/tenant2` are deployed to engine `tenant2`.